 The Holy Eucharist involves the giving out of bread and wine which has been consecrated, or made holy, with special prayers.
-In our church we use special wafers.
-Normally the members of the congregation walk up to the front of the church and receive the wafer from the priest in cupped hands.
-The chalice, the ceremonial goblet containing the wine, is dispensed by a chalice bearer.
+Normally the members of the congregation walk up to the front of the church and receive the bread from the priest in cupped hands.
+The chalice, the ceremonial goblet containing the wine, is offered by a lay chalice bearer.

 (There are gluten-free wafers available, and sipping from the cup is not required.
 You may also just receive a blessing, if you prefer.)

 Can anyone take part in this ceremony?

-The Episcopal Church welcomes all baptized people to God's table.
+At St. Mary’s Church we welcome all baptized Christians to God’s table.

 Is there always a sermon?

-Yes.
 We’re fully aware that sermons have a reputation for inducing sleep.
-This doesn’t happen at St Mary's.
+This doesn’t happen at St. Mary's.
 Our Rector and Christian Formation leader are very good speakers, adept at making Christianity relevant to everyday life.
 In fact, our sermons are of such quality that we put them on our website, in case you missed the service.